 Most activity providers will organise your transport from the town to the destination as part of your experience.
 If you need a ride from your accommodation to the ski fields, Queenstown Ski Transport can organise a shuttle.

-At the time of writing, the Australian dollar was buying around NZ$1.08 – check a reliable currency conversion service for up-to-date foreign-exchange rates.
+At the time of writing, the Australian dollar was buying around NZ$1.06 – check a reliable currency conversion service for up-to-date foreign-exchange rates.

 Check with your bank that you won’t be hit with extra fees when using your credit card in New Zealand.
-ATMs will charge you for withdrawing money from your debit card, too, so it might be worth organising a travel card (most banks have one) with low or no fees to use while you’re away.
+ATMs will charge you for withdrawing money from your debit card, too, so it might be worth organising a travel card with low or no fees to use while you’re away.

 In any case, inform your bank of your travel plans, lest overseas purchases are misconstrued as fraud and your card is cancelled.

-Queenstown changes with the seasons: the Queenstown Gardens are filled with piles of crisp red and yellow leaves come autumn and the same park will be a bubble of green and blossoms come spring.
+Queenstown changes with the seasons: the Queenstown Gardens are filled with piles of crisp red and yellow leaves come autumn and the same park will be a bubble of blossoms come spring.